 With that in mind, it becomes clear that the success of implementing and managing BIM in your organisation goes hand in hand with reinventing both your internal and external systems and processes.

 We are referring to a major paradigm shift that requires a lot of work, brave initiatives and continuous effort to educate your team on the ways in which Building Information Modeling can improve their daily working routine and remove their admin and mental burden.

-Coming up with a standardised specification protocol for on-site follow up can really make a difference on the way you collaborate and build.
-Every organisation that starts its BIM journey needs to define and use one set of classifications.
+Coming up with a standardised specification protocol for on-site follow up can really make a difference on your data management processes.
+Every organisation that starts its BIM journey needs to structure its data in an effective way.